headforwards-spd/headforwards-website/src/pages/info-pages/perl-python-and-golang.md

 parent: careers
 type: info-page
 title: 'Perl, Python and Golang'
+introduction:
+  - text: >-
+      Our global communications team is 45 people, again all in small teams of 3-7.
+They work on cutting edge web applications which are used by millions of people globally!
 components:
   - type: image-copy-component
     text: >-
-      Our global communications team is 45 people, again all in small teams of 3-7.
-They work on cutting edge web applications which are used by millions of people globally!
       If you watch sport (F1 and the Tour de France) then you will have seen our client’s data dashboards too.